This page provides information on E-prescribing for Pharmacy Techs.

 There used to be a time when it was a compliment if someone told you that you had a doctor's handwriting.

 Unfortunately, numerous deaths have occurred in recent years because of errors in reading prescriptions.

 Illegibility, allergic reactions and wrong dosage amounts have been attributed to the causes of death.

 E-prescribing software generates prescriptions through a process that is electronic and also aligned with participating local pharmacies.
 This electronic system makes life easier for pharmacy techs, pharmacists, as well as doctors’ offices in ways that we will highlight below.

 In 2009, the Health Information Technology for Economic and Medical Health Act (HITECH Act) was enacted to further encourage using electronic medical records as a path forward in patient safety.

 This Act was part of the larger American Recovery and Reinvestment Act of 2009 which sought to address privacy issues with private health information related to electronic transmissions.

-In addition to eliminating risks associated with prescriptions that are hand written, alert systems also exist when using E prescribing.
+In addition to eliminating risks associated with prescriptions that are hand written, alert systems also exist when using electronic prescribing software.
 There are drug utilization review (DUR) programs that manage the prescription process.
 This way, an existing patient has all of their medical records in one location so that they cannot get a misdiagnosis.

 In addition, any allergies or adverse reactions are given so that a warning would go off should the new prescription conflict with what is already on file.